 Looking to celebrate the hard work, dedication and achievements of our Indigenous students, Saskatchewan Polytechnic will be hosting honour ceremonies across the province.
-Sask Polytech has been hosting Indigenous honour ceremonies for approximately 25 years.
+Sask Polytech has been hosting Indigenous honour ceremonies since 1990.

 Tickets can be purchased at the Indigenous Students’ Centre in all campus cities.